-Richard Johnston, current CSA Director, began his teaching career in 1993 and taught Mathematics at SBHS since 1998.
+Richard Johnston, current CSA Director, began his teaching career in 1993 and has taught Mathematics at SBHS since 1998.
 In 2008 Richard started the Math Honor Society, and he served as a Professional Learning Community Leader for the Pre-Calculus and Calculus Team for 2 years.
 In 2012, recognizing the need for more opportunities to think computationally while problem solving, Richard pioneered the CS Principles / Introduction to CS course.
 He envisioned a computer science program that would “open doorways into fields of study ranging from the Arts to Engineering.”
 In 2016, Richard assumed the role of Director of the CSA.
 His hope is to create opportunities for all students to learn to code.
 Richard believes every student needs to be able to read, write, do mathematics, and develop code in the modern world.

 Joseph Velasco is a teacher in the English Department of Santa Barbara High School where he teaches World Literature and AVID (Advancement Via Individual Determination).
 He is a graduate of UC Santa Barbara and has had a long career in the performing arts as an actor, director, and storyteller including the founding of BOXTALES Theater Company.
 Joseph uses technology in his classroom to reach students and introduce them to the power of owning their own education.
 “Computer coding is a type of literacy, much like learning any language, mathematics, or music.
 Students who learn to code learn creative empowerment and an ability to break down problems.”
 Joseph’s primary focus will be acting as technology liaison to under-served populations in the Santa Barbara community.
 In his spare time Joseph enjoys camping, gardening, rock-climbing, cheering on the Lakers, and participating in full-contact origami tournaments.
 He continues to attempt to defy the laws of physics whenever possible.